umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/RadioButton-List/index-v8.md

 `Alias: Umbraco.RadioButtonList`

-`Returns: string`
+`Returns: String`

-Pretty much like the name indicates this Data type enables editors to choose from list of radio buttons and returns the value of the selected item as string.
+Pretty much like the name indicates this Data type enables editors to choose from list of radio buttons and returns the value of the selected item as a "string".

 ## Data Type Definition Example